ctomashot/tutor-co/README.md

 * User can edit a reservation
 * User can delete a reservation
 * User can edit their profile information
+* User can view all instuctors
-* User can view instuctor's profiles
+* User can view an instuctor's profile
 * User can view available subjects

 ## Built With